tjarker/framework-doc/diary.md

 -----------------------------------------------------------------

 TODO:
-  - prepare message to companies describing the project and what I would like to talk about
+  - [x] prepare message to companies describing the project and what I would like to talk about
-  - get uvm running on eda1
+  - [ ] get uvm running on eda1
-  - prepare for meeting with Martin and Luca
+  - [ ] prepare for meeting with Martin and Luca
-  - get a broad overview of software testing methods
+  - [ ] get a broad overview of software testing methods
-  - create Latex doc for thesis (or should I use typist?)
+  - [x] create Latex doc for thesis (or should I use typist?)
+  - [ ] organize all the downloaded stuff

 Martin Feedback:
   - it is only commercial tools implementing the SV features -> that makes it ok to provide the same functionality in a different language if you can avoid commercial tools